open/close all folders

 - In the past, Pokémon gave extra Currency Counters to its owner if its movepool was completed.
 However, with few exceptions, the standard bonus was 5, where a Klinklang with about 40 moves would give the same bonus as a Lucario, who has over a hundred moves.
 An easy trick to gain a lot of Currency Counters fast was to gain a Pokémon with a small movepool and complete it.
 Again, this was changed where Pokémon give extra Currency Counters based on their movepool size if completed.
 At the time this change was implemented, Klinklang gave its trainer 3, while Lucario gave its trainer 6.

-- Tear Jerker: Subway's post here when he had to leave due to real life complications, where he says his farewells to the community.
+- Tear Jerker: SubwayJ's post when he had to leave due to real life complications, where he says his farewells to the community.
 It should also be noted that he wishes to return one day in the future.
 He did when his complications got better.
 Briefly.

 - That One Boss: Gerard's Psychic-type gym is considered by most of the community to be this.
 Psychic-types are home to some of ASB's best Pokémon not only due to their coverage and power, but their support movepools which are massive in size.
 Now imagine fighting four or five of these Pokémon in a Doubles Format.
 With their boundless tricks and strong offensive capabilities.
-Good luck ordering first against him, there is a reason only one player has ever beaten the gym for the two years it has existed.
+Good luck ordering first against him, there is a reason only three playersnote have ever beaten the gym for the three years it has existed.

 - The Psychic-type gym was far worse than it is now.
 Previously there was a gym clause that enabled Gerard to use Zen Mode Darmanitan against challengers irrespective of health.
 Combined with a Charcoal and Sheer Force boosted Heat Wave, Zen Mode Darmanitan was easily capable of burning anyone to a crisp.
 And that does not take into account its team mate.
 No wonder why the players were happy when the Gym Committee then proceeded to remove the clause that allowed Gerard to use Darmanitan in his gym.

-- The Dreaded / Terror Hero: Dogfish44, Engineer Pikachu, and Its_A_Random.
-All three are strong players in CAP ASB, and many are of the opinion that they stand little chance on 'even' battles.
-This is brought Up to Eleven when they are refereeing the role-play The Legend Run.
+- The Dreaded / Terror Hero: Dogfish 44, Elevator Music, Engineer Pikachu, Frosty, and Its_A_Random.
+All five are strong players in ASB, and many are of the opinion that they stand little chance on 'even' battles.
+This is brought Up to Eleven when either are refereeing the role-play The Legend Run (which is likely).

-- Metal Bagon was seen as quite obnoxious by the community making arenas that were very unbalanced and making "smart" comments like calling Blaziken "The Best Flying-type".
+- Metal Bagon was seen as quite obnoxious by the community making arenas that were extremely unbalanced and making "smart" comments like calling Blaziken "The Best Flying-type".

 - Yarnus of Bethany used nothing but Normal-type Pokémon with nicknames that the rest of the community did not really like.
 He also had a penchant for fighting new players with 40+ move LC Pokémon.

-- Geodude6 is this mainly due to him never posting in matches he is involved with in time and often forgetting about them.
+- Geodude6 is this mainly due to him oftentimes forgetting about matches he is involved in.

 - Zekrom2525's status is related to him being an incredibly slow learner and being dumb enough to get himself into trouble with the moderators or approvers, sometimes unintentional.
 Also proved that he could never referee anything properly.
 Some people even think he is just a troll after all this time.